 Past performance may or may not be sustained in future.
-Absolute returns are provided for Growth Option for the above mentioned financial years.
+Absolute returns are provided for the above mentioned financial years.
 For computation of returns the allotment NAV has been taken as Rs.
-10.00.
-NAV of growth option is considered for computation of returns without considering load.
+10/- NAV is considered for computation of returns without considering load.